N D Savla & Associates – CA Firm in Mumbai

 Our Audit & Assurance Services

-Our audit practice is structured around the specific legal and business requirement each client faces:
+Our audit practice is structured around the specific legal and business requirement each client faces.
+The six service blocks below cover the end-to-end audit and assurance engagement.

 Every company incorporated under the Companies Act, 2013 — whether a private limited company, public company, one person company, or producer company — must have its financial statements audited every financial year by an independent chartered accountant.
 The statutory audit under the Companies Act involves verification of the balance sheet, profit and loss account, and cash flow statement against the company's books of accounts; examination of compliance with accounting standards and Companies Act disclosure requirements; review of internal controls over financial reporting; and issuance of the auditor's report to shareholders.
 For companies required to report on Internal Financial Controls (IFC) under Section 143(3)(i), we also assess and report on the adequacy and operating effectiveness of the IFC framework.